YueWenbo/yuewenbo.github.io/about.md

 ## My goal

-I am a second-year master student from ANU.
-I will start conduct my master research project in year 2021.
+I am a master graduate at ANU.
+I finished my master degree in year 2021, and now I am working as a research assistant in ANU for the extension of my master project.

 It is commonly know that a ordinary master student like me can't make much valuable findings in a one year master project.
 The most important goal I would like to accomplish in this year is to make myself fully prepared for future research.
 In undergraduate period, the majority things I did is learning and writing assignments.
 It was a passive learning.
 From the first year postgraduate coursework I noticed that doing research is not like that, it requires a skill of discover, to use what you don't know to find what you what to know, which means that passive learning is far from satisfactory.